TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 Index

 You might also like UTC &.
-GMT – Same Difference?
+GMT â Same Difference?

 Greenwich Mean Time (GMT) is often interchanged or confused with Coordinated Universal Time (UTC).
 But GMT is a time zone and UTC is a time standard. more